|

 Have you ever wondered why is ethical clothing expensive?
 I would argue that we’re asking the wrong question.
 Shouldn’t we be asking why is fast fashion so cheap?

-Is Ethical Clothing Expensive Though?
+Is Ethical Clothing Expensive?

 Is ethical clothing expensive though?
 When you look at it on the surface, yes, ethical clothing is expensive.